Cloud Service >> Knowledgebase >> Cloud Server >> What is a Cloud Server

 Virtualization

 The most significant feature of cloud infrastructure may be virtualization.
-The available data storage and computational capacity are abstracted away from the real hardware by virtualization software, allowing customers to connect with their cloud infrastructure via a graphical user interface.
+Virtualization software abstracts the available data storage and computational capacity from the real hardware, allowing customers to connect with their cloud infrastructure via a graphical user interface.
 In cloud computing, computational resources and data storage are frequently virtualized, allowing customers to exploit these resources with more ease and less waste.

 How Does a Cloud Server Work?

-• A cloud server is a computer system that is operated by a third-party service provider and is situated in the cloud.
+A cloud server is a computer system situated in the cloud and operated by a third-party service provider.
 Many physical servers are networked together and configured to function as a unified entity with virtual infrastructure.

-• Cloud servers may be personalised to each user's specific needs by installing and configuring only the programmes, services, and settings that they require.
-The user is only charged for the resources that they utilise because the cloud server may be scaled up or down as needed.
+Cloud servers may be personalized to each user's specific needs by installing and configuring only the programs, services, and settings that they require.
+The user is only charged for the resources that they utilize because the cloud server may be scaled up or down as needed.

-• Behind the scenes, the cloud service provider manages hardware, software, and security upgrades.
-Users may focus on their data and apps rather than worrying about managing the underlying infrastructure.
+The cloud service provider manages hardware, software, and security upgrades behind the scenes.
+Thus, users may focus on their data and apps rather than worrying about managing the underlying infrastructure.

 Key Features of Cloud Servers